abinit/abinit/doc/tutorial/gwr1.md

 This tutorial aims at showing how to calculate self-energy corrections to the DFT Kohn-Sham (KS) eigenvalues in the one-shot GW approximation using the GWR code

-The user should be familiarized with the four basic tutorials of ABINIT, see the [tutorial home page](/tutorial), and is strongly encouraged to read the [introduction to the GWR code](/tutorial/gwr_intro) before running these examples.
+The user should be already familiar with the four basic tutorials of ABINIT, see the [tutorial home page](/tutorial), and is strongly encouraged to read the [introduction to the GWR code](/tutorial/gwr_intro) before running these examples.